Gman-Superfly/AKIRA/architecture_base/collapse/COLLAPSE_GENERALIZATION.md

 │  • The generalization was always there                          │
-│  • Hidden in the high-frequency noise of details               │ │  • Training REMOVES the noise to reveal the signal             │ │  • Details are "fuel"—consumed in the process                  │
+│  • Hidden in the high-frequency noise of details               │ │  • Training REMOVES the noise to reveal the signal             │ │  • Details are "fuel", consumed in the process                 │ │                                                                 │
-│                                                                 │
 │  IMPLICATIONS:                                                  │
 │  • Store structure in slow-learning manifolds                  │